William Sulzer: Impeachment

-Some in Albany maintained that he was impeached unfairly, as he had been the first person ever to have been impeached for acts committed before taking office.
+Some in Albany maintained that he was impeached unfairly, as he had been the first person to have been impeached for acts committed before taking office.
 There have been several pieces of legislation introduced in the New York State Assembly and Senate to have his political record repaired.
 None have been successful to date.

 Later life and political career

 Sulzer was able to recover somewhat politically.
 Just a few weeks after the impeachment, he was elected on the Progressive ticket to the New York State Assembly, and was a member of the 137th New York State Legislature (New York Co., 6th D.) in 1914.

-For the New York state election, 1914, he organized the American Party as a spoiler, to defeat Martin H. Glynn, his former lieutenant governor who had succeeded him as governor and was running for re-election.
+For the 1914 New York state election, he organized the American Party as a spoiler, to defeat Martin H. Glynn, his former lieutenant governor who had succeeded him as governor and was running for re-election.
 Sulzer also attempted to gain the Progressive Party nomination for governor, but was defeated in the primary, partly due to the intervention of Theodore Roosevelt who, in a letter to all members of the party, declared "the trouble with Sulzer is that he does not tell the truth."
 However, Sulzer found support in the Prohibition Party which, on the basis of a speech he gave denouncing rum, nominated him for governor in 1914.
 He came in third, behind Republican Charles S. Whitman, who was elected governor, and Glynn, who was unseated.
 Sulzer thus claimed that the result was a moral victory, as the Democrats who had impeached him were swept out of power.

 In the Election of 1916 Sulzer was the Presidential nominee of the American Party.

 Leaving politics, he engaged in the practice of law in New York City.
 He wrote and spoke in support of the Baháʼí Faith from the 1920s occasionally after having met ʻAbdu'l-Bahá during his visit including the United States in 1912.
 He died in New York on November 6, 1941, aged 78.
 He was buried at the Evergreen Cemetery in Hillside, New Jersey.